Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 #### Here’s how we arrived at the figures.

 The flight emissions data comes from [flightemissionmap.org](http://flightemissionmap.org).

+> "The average person in the UK eats 85kg meat per day."

 According to [this BBC report](https://www.bbc.co.uk/news/explainers-59232599) from 2019, the average person in the UK eats 85kg meat per day.
 That qualifies as a medium meat eater according to [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4372775/), which shows that the diet of medium meat-eater produces 5.63kg CO2 per day.
 Multiply that by 365, and you get 2054.95kg over the course of a year, or 2.06 tonnes (rounded up).